yousefalatari/ma1sd/docs/operations.md

 - [Backuo](#backup)

 ## Overview
-This document gives various information for the day-to-day management and operations of mxisd.
+This document gives various information for the day-to-day management and operations of ma1sd.

 ## Maintenance
-mxisd does not require any maintenance task to run at optimal performance.
+ma1sd does not require any maintenance task to run at optimal performance.

 ## Backup
 ### Run
-mxisd requires all file in its configuration and data directory to be backed up.
+ma1sd requires all file in its configuration and data directory to be backed up.
 They are usually located at:
-- `/etc/mxisd`
+- `/etc/ma1sd`
-- `/var/lib/mxisd`
+- `/var/lib/ma1sd`

 ### Restore
-Reinstall mxisd, restore the two folders above in the appropriate location (depending on your install method) and you will be good to go.
-Simply start mxisd to restore functionality.
+Reinstall ma1sd, restore the two folders above in the appropriate location (depending on your install method) and you will be good to go.
+Simply start ma1sd to restore functionality.